zirujauak/mxyzptlk/README.md

 cargo build --release
 ```

 The `pancurses` feature is enabled by default.
-This will yield a binary that uses the the pancurses terminal library _without_ libsndfile.
+This will yield a binary that uses the pancurses terminal library and can play FLAC or Ogg/Vorbis sound resources.

-* `easycurses` - this will override the `pancurses` feature.
+* `easycurses` - this will replace the pancurses dependency with the easycures-rs wrapper around pancurses.
-* `sndfile` - include libsndfile for AIFF resource conversion.

     **NOTE**: The `easycurses` feature is an artifact of early development efforts and will be removed before the final `1.0.0` release.

+* `sndfile` - include `libsndfile` for automatic AIFF sound resource conversion.

-For example, to build using `easycurses` without `libsndfile`:
+For example, for a build using the `easycurses` terminal library without a dependency on `libsndfile`:
 ```
 cargo build --release --no-default-features --features easycurses
 ```

 ### Testing

 The `zcode` directory contains several freely available test files.
 I did not author these files and provide no guarantee of correctness.
-I do wish to thank the authors, however, because these tests helped track down and squash several bugs resulting from my misinterpretation of the ZMachine standard.
+I do wish to thank the authors, however, because these tests were invaluable in the process of tracking down and squashing several bugs resulting from my misinterpretations of the ZMachine standard.

 * [TerpEtude](https://www.ifarchive.org/if-archive/infocom/interpreters/tools/etude.tar.Z) by Andrew Plotkin
     * Also available [here](https://github.com/townba/etude) with source code.
 The `etude.z5` and `gntests.z5` files included are from this repo.